exercism/javascript/concepts/arithmetic-operators/about.md

 # About

+## Arithmetic Operators

-Javascript uses 6 different kinds of operators to perform arithmetic operations on numbers.
+Javascript provides 6 different operators to perform basic arithmetic operations on numbers.

 - `+`: The addition operator is used to find sum of numbers.